Glimesh/api-docs/api-docs/content/docs/chat/Websockets.md

 ````
 Notice that this is a JSON array.
 Some WebSocket libraries only allow you to send strings or specially formatted JSON.
 Sometimes you need to encase the data in a string.
 If the connection closes immediately you may need to change the type of your request.
 This depends purely on your library, if you are having trouble talk to us in our [discord.](https://discord.gg/Glimesh)

-> JS example using the ws NPM package:
+> Javascript example using the ws NPM package:
 >  ```JS
 >  connection.send(["1","1","__absinthe__:control","phx_join",{}]);  // Doesn't work :(
 >  connection.send('["1","1","__absinthe__:control","phx_join",{}]');  // Option 1